Relationship Counseling And Passive Aggressive Behavior: Is your counselor an expert in passive aggression?

 What am I teaching my clients here?
 I’m teaching them how to optimize the visit to a coach or therapist.
 She needs to get an individual counselor that understands this particular style of marital interaction, knows the progressive hurt happening on her personality and can prevent or repair the damage while supporting the wife to recover her identity.

-But, all therapists know about passive aggression, right?
 Not in all cases.
 The wife will have to explain to the therapist that she wants to have the focus of the conversation on how to manage the impact of husband’s behaviors.
 Only later she can focus on how or why she is depressed, demoralized, or low in self-esteem in this poor situation.
 This book will shorten the time in the therapist’s office, because the client will know exactly what her pain points are, inviting her counselor to provide solutions to urgent issues.
 Once they are addressed, she will be empowered enough to manage or transform her participation in a passive aggressive marriage towards a more satisfactory one…

 Relationship Counseling And Passive Aggressive Behavior: Is your counselor an expert in passive aggression?
 (The Complete Guide To Passive Aggression Book 7)